KadirCanCelik/textrank_keyword_extractor/README.md

 # textrank_keyword_extractor

+This project demonstrates keyword extraction using the TextRank algorithm implemented with NLTK.
+It processes input text by tokenizing, POS tagging, lemmatizing, and building a word co-occurrence graph to identify the most relevant terms.
+The results are visualized using a bar chart for better interpretability.

 ## Input Text

 Artificial Intelligence (AI) is rapidly transforming industries across the globe.
 From healthcare and education to finance and transportation, AI is improving efficiency, accuracy, and decision-making capabilities.
 In healthcare, AI-powered systems assist doctors in diagnosing diseases such as cancer more quickly and accurately.
 Machine learning algorithms analyze vast amounts of patient data to identify patterns that humans may miss.